Blouse: Styles since World War Two

 The size of collars had diminished by the 1950s, but were huge in the 1930 s.
 At the beginning of the 1970s, popular styles included the rounded collar, sausage dog collar, then extra wide collar and double cuffs from shirts, that fell on them often from fashions relating to synthetic fabrics like usually polyester.
 The fashion of standing collar and federal collar, loops, rounded collars, revere collar and the smallest collar, sometimes with concealed button fly on a "smoking blouse", attached folds and stressed set-in-followed in the 1980s.
 Again, thin and often shining synthetic fibres were very popular.
-Towards the end of the 20th century, they were of an extra-long blouses of pants style and worn over trousers or skirt worn, optionally combined with a rather wide belt around the waist in Germany, the Netherlands, Belgium, Denmark, Poland, the UK, Ireland, South Africa and the US.
+Towards the end of the 20th century, they were of an extra-long blouses of pants style and worn over trousers or skirt worn, optionally combined with a rather wide belt around the waist in Germany, the Netherlands, Belgium, Denmark, Poland, the UK, Ireland, South Africa and North America.

 The sleeves had been shortened during the early 1950s to the 1/2 and 1/4 length in Europe.
 They were reduced again in the mid-1990s and are now regularly at the 7/8, 1/2, 1/3 and 1/4 length around the world.
 As the eye will be drawn to the naked flesh below the sleeve, designers often use sleeve length to focus the minds eye on the slimmer parts of the arm, particularly short sleeve blouses below the elbow to give the illusion of a slimmer arm.
 Sleeveless tops were fashionable and a topical item in Western Europe and North America during the mid-2000s.

 Many fashionable styles of both the 1970s and 1980s were on the go again after the millennium in the blouse fashion: double cuffs, extra wide pointed collar, belt around the waist, synthetic fibre and the like.
 Often the blouses also embroidery or "crystal stocking", have especially on collar and string.
 The blouses with the so-called three-quarter arm were a striking phenomenon of the 1990s.
-Blouses can be combined well and easily with a blazer, tank top, bolero or sweater, with or without some colourful silks or bead chain necklaces.The change in fashion in blouse is very visible now.
+Blouses can be combined well and easily with a blazer, tank top, bolero or sweater, with or without some colourful silks or bead chain necklaces.
+The change in fashion in blouse is very visible now.
 Mostly the sleeves have been changed and it turned out to be more modern and fashionable.
 Sleeves have played a major role in blouse designs.

 Eco movement

-As part of the Eco movement's folk blouses for women were cut from natural materials such as flax, linen and cotton.
+As part of the Eco movement, folk blouses for women were cut from natural materials such as flax, linen and cotton.
 Men also wore these "Frisian blouses" on occasion.